 Since 1964, the Committee of Experts has kept track of the number of cases of progress in which it noted changes in law and practice which improved the application of a ratified convention.
-To date, over 2,300 cases of progress have been noted.
+To date, nearly 3,000 cases of progress have been noted.

 In recent years, in response to comments it has made, the Committee noted such changes as the following:

 The impact of the regular supervisory system is not just limited to cases of progress.
-The Committee of Experts each year examines whether member states have fulfilled their obligation to submit adopted instruments to their legislative bodies for consideration.
-Even if a country decides not to ratify a convention, it may choose to bring its legislation into conformity with it.
-Member states regularly review the Committee’s comments on the application of a convention in other countries and may nonetheless amend their own legislation and practice so as to avoid similar problems in the application of a standard, or in order to emulate good practices.
-Where a convention has been ratified, the Committee often makes unpublished direct requests to governments, pointing to apparent problems in the application of a standard and giving the countries concerned time to respond and tackle these issues before any comments are published.
-The Committee’s interventions facilitate social dialogue, requiring governments to review the application of a standard and to share this information with the social partners, who may also provide information.
+The Committee of Experts each year examines whether member States have fulfilled their obligation to submit adopted instruments to their legislative bodies for consideration.
+Even if a country decides not to ratify a Convention, it may choose to bring its legislation into conformity with it.
+Member States regularly review the Committee’s comments on the application of a Convention in other countries and may amend their own legislation and practice so as to avoid similar problems in the application of a standard, or in order to emulate good practices.
+Where a Convention has been ratified, the Committee often makes direct requests to govern- ments, pointing to apparent problems in the application of a standard and giving the countries concerned time to respond and tackle these issues before any comments are published in its report.
+The Committee’s inter- ventions facilitate social dialogue, requiring governments to review the application of a standard and to share this information with the social partners, who may also provide information.
 The ensuing social dialogue can lead to further problem-solving and prevention.